-Depreciation occurs when an economic asset is used up.
+Depreciation occurs as an economic asset is used up.
 This includes different types of property, plant, and equipment (PP&E).
 As these assets are used, they begin to degrade and lose value.
-Different assets lose value at different rates, and a depreciation schedule helps outline these differences.
+Different assets lose value at different rates.
+A depreciation schedule helps outline these differences.
 The schedule will list the different classes of assets, the type of depreciation method they use, and the cumulative depreciation they have incurred up to that point in time.
-The depreciation schedule may also include historic and forecast capital expenditures (capex).
+The depreciation schedule may also include historic and forecast capital expenditures (CapEx).

 Setting up the depreciation schedule

 To begin with, create the structure for the depreciation schedule as follows.
 The first line item to be referenced should be sales revenue.
 This is because sales revenue is a common driver for both capital expenditures and depreciation expense.

 Below this, prepare a section for capital expenditures and reference historical CapEx from any available periods.
 Project future capital expenditures by using an appropriate forecasting assumption.
 Apply intuition to determine the proper forecasting assumption to use from the following:

 - CapEx as a percentage of sales